Change Started

 Food Delivery Companies trying to reduce Plastic Waste

-Plastic Waste is a colossal problem in the entire world, especially the countries which are home to a large affluent section of society.
-More specifically, those families and individuals that do not believe in cooking by themselves rather prefer food ordering.
-Probably the pandemic which forced people to stay home accentuated the demand for online food delivery.
+Plastic Waste is a significant global problem, particularly in countries with large, affluent populations.
+More specifically, those families and individuals who do not cook for themselves but prefer to order food.
+The pandemic, which forced people to stay home, likely increased demand for online food delivery.

-DoorDash, Uber Eats, Grubhub in the USA; Meituan, Ele.me in China; Deliveroo in the UK; Delivery Hero, Just Eat in Europe; and Zomato, Swiggy in India among many others came to the rescue for all those who liked to have restaurant food while sitting at home.
+DoorDash, Uber Eats, Grubhub in the USA; Meituan, Ele.me in China; Deliveroo in the UK; Delivery Hero, Eat in Europe; and Zomato, Swiggy in India, among many others, came to the rescue for all those who liked to have restaurant food while sitting at home.

-The food delivery needs containers, bowls, cutlery, glass, cups, lids, foil, condiments sachets, ketchup, stirrers, delivery packets, etc.
+Food delivery requires containers, bowls, cutlery, glassware, cups, lids, foil, condiment sachets, ketchup, stirrers, and delivery packets, among other packaging materials; most of these are made of styrofoam or plastic.

-In one of our interactions with Sonal Shukla, co-founder of Eco Deco, a company that makes home decor items from plastic waste, she smilingly remarked, “Zomato and Swiggy (Indian food delivery players) have promoted so much plastic waste because of take-out containers, cups, and plates and the recyclability is very low for this type of plastic.”
+In our interaction with Sonal Shukla, co-founder of Eco Deco, a company that makes home decor items from plastic waste, she smilingly remarked, “Zomato and Swiggy (Indian food delivery players) have promoted so much plastic waste because of take-out containers, cups, and plates, and the recyclability is very low for this type of plastic.”

-Who is responsible for the plastic waste food delivery generates?
+Who is responsible for the plastic waste that food delivery generates?

-While one may argue regarding the responsibility of plastic waste generated by food delivery, where does the buck stops?
+While one may argue about the responsibility for plastic waste generated by food delivery, where does the responsibility end?
 Whether it is,

-• Restaurant owners & staff that pack the food.
+• Restaurant owners and staff who pack the food.

 • Food aggregators who deliver it to consumers’ homes.

-• End users, who unpack the food from the parcel and indiscriminately throws it as waste.
+• End users unpack the food from the parcel and discard it as waste.

-On one hand, restaurants are spread across the length and breadth of the country and it is difficult to enforce checks there.
+On the one hand, restaurants are distributed across the country, making it challenging to conduct inspections.
 On the other hand, consumers are still largely unaware of the consequences of plastic waste.

-Hence, either out of self-consciousness or investors & environmentalists‘ increasing pressure, the onus has fallen on the food aggregators to plug the gap.
+Hence, either out of self-consciousness or under increasing pressure from investors and environmentalists, the onus has fallen on food aggregators to address the gap.

 Solutions for reducing food delivery plastic waste

-With huge financial backing and technological prowess, some of these food delivery companies are trying to reduce their carbon footprint by leveraging technology.
+With substantial financial backing and technological capabilities, some of these food delivery companies are seeking to reduce their carbon footprint through technological interventions.

-The majority of consumers eating at home neither need nor want plastic containers, plastic cutlery, ketchup packets, etc along with their food orders.
-Taking the clue, a slew of companies have introduced the ‘Opt-in for cutlery’ feature on their mobile app.
+The majority of consumers eating at home neither need nor want plastic containers, plastic cutlery, ketchup packets, and similar items with their food orders.
+Taking the cue, numerous companies have introduced the ‘Opt-in for cutlery’ feature in their mobile apps.

-In September 2019, food tech major Uber Eats introduced this feature that requires customers to opt in to receive single-use items such as utensils and straws.
+In September 2019, the food delivery platform Uber Eats introduced a feature requiring customers to opt in to receive single-use items, such as utensils and straws.

-As per the company estimates with this change on the Zomato app, it will “help save up to 5,000 kilos of plastic in one day – that is up to 2 million kilos of plastic in a year”.
-Additionally, it will also “help our restaurant partners save ₹2-5 (~0.5-1% of order value) on every order going forward”.
-Though it is a small percentage of 26,000 tons of plastic India generates every day, but each small step counts.
+According to the company’s estimates, this change to the Zomato app it will “help save up to 5,000 kilos of plastic in one day – that is up to 2 million kilos of plastic in a year”.
+Additionally, Zomato’s feature will also help “restaurant partners save ₹2-5 (~0.5-1% of order value) on every order going forward”.

-China’s three biggest food delivery companies—Meituan, Baidu, and Ele.me succumbed to the pressure from the environmental body and social media to launch a similar feature.
+China’s three largest food delivery companies—Meituan, Baidu, and Ele.me — succumbed to pressure from environmental groups and social media to launch a similar feature.
 All three companies added a “no utensil” option to their mobile apps.

 Reusable containers

-Before any of the food tech business founders were even born, Mumbai in India had the famous dabbawalas where thousands of home-cooked meals were delivered in metal tiffin carriers on foot or by bicycle.
+Before any of the food-tech business founders were born, Mumbai, India, had the famous dabbawalas, who delivered thousands of home-cooked meals in metal tiffin carriers on foot or by bicycle.

-The UK-based Deliveroo apart from having a customer opt-in feature also offers eco-friendly alternatives to its restaurant partners.
-The company BioPak’s range includes cups, napkins, and cutlery that is made from plant-based material and is certified ‘home compostable’.
+The UK-based Deliveroo, in addition to a customer opt-in feature, also offers eco-friendly alternatives to its restaurant partners.
+BioPak’s range includes cups, napkins, and cutlery made from plant-based materials and certified ‘home compostable’.

-Another UK-based food ordering company, Just Eat has partnered with sustainable packaging firm Notpla to provide recyclable takeout containers lined with seaweed.
-Launched in February 2020, the company claims that the container is able to decompose in four weeks if put in a home compost.
+Another UK-based food-ordering company, Eat, has partnered with the sustainable packaging firm Notpla to provide recyclable takeout containers lined with seaweed.
+Launched in February 2020, the company claims that the container can decompose within four weeks when placed in a home compost bin.

 Wrapping Up

-All these efforts by the food tech companies are welcome and long overdue but the participation from consumers and restaurant owners is equally important.
-All the stakeholders need to participate in ensuring the plastic waste generated by food delivery is minimum.
+All these efforts by food technology companies are welcome and long overdue, but consumer and restaurant owner participation is equally important.
+All stakeholders need to participate in efforts to minimise plastic waste generated by food delivery.

 As consumers, we need to become more conscious about our choices and consumption.
-In cases where we have received plastic containers or cutlery, we need to be cognizant of its proper disposal & recycle.
+When we receive plastic containers or cutlery, we must ensure proper disposal and recycling.

 changeadmin